Skarsnik/QUsb2snes/docs/Protocol.md

 }
 ```

-You will get no reply if the command succeeded, a failure will be the server closing the connection.
+You will get no reply if the command succeeded; a failure will be the server closing the connection.
 It is recommended to execute an `Info` command to make sure you are attached to the device.

 ## Command list